ankitasawarkar/python-fastapi-microservices-cicd/README.md

     ```
     Test function:

-    `./cli-fire.py --name "Deep_Learning"` --response-->> Deep learning is a subset of machine learning that focuses on utilizing neural networks to perform tasks such as classification, regression, and representation learning.
+    `./cli-fire.py --name "Deep_Learning"` --response-->> Deep learning is a subset of machine learning that focuses on utilizing neural networks to perform tasks such as classification, regression, and representation learning.\
+    `./cli-fire.py search_wiki "Ankita"`

 5. test
 6. Docker file